Diary extract from Rev Lambert and her family - Day 5 Wednesday 10th July

 Books, pens and games donated by parents and children have been taken over to Gulu and were very much appreciated by the children who were given resources to make their stay at a hospital a happier time.

-Rev Helen will be visiting children in school to tell them all about her exciting adventures.
+Rev Helen has visited children in school to tell them all about her exciting adventures.